The Great Resignation: Workers are quitting in record numbers. So where are they going?

 It has been called the Great Resignation.
 The Big Quit.
-The Big Reshuffle.
+The Great Reshuffle.

 Whatever the name, it's a stunning transformation in the American workforce as workers quit in unprecedented numbers — some retiring, some retreating until the pandemic is over, some forging a new path.